ted-jung/LlamaIndex/src_mcp/README.md

 **MCP provides a framework for:**

+> [!TIP]
-Defining Context Windows – Ensuring relevant history and knowledge are included in prompts.
+> Defining Context Windows – Ensuring relevant history and knowledge are included in prompts.

-Retrieval & Augmentation – Efficiently pulling in data from external sources like vector databases (e.g., LlamaIndex, LangChain).
+> Retrieval & Augmentation – Efficiently pulling in data from external sources like vector databases (e.g., LlamaIndex, LangChain).

-Memory Management – Deciding what past interactions should persist and how they should be formatted.
+>Memory Management – Deciding what past interactions should persist and how they should be formatted.

-Adaptive Prompting – Structuring interactions dynamically based on user intent and prior conversation history.
+>Adaptive Prompting – Structuring interactions dynamically based on user intent and prior conversation history.

-Multi-Agent Interactions – Coordinating between multiple LLMs or sub-models.
+>Multi-Agent Interactions – Coordinating between multiple LLMs or sub-models.

 ## How MCP Works in LLM Interactions